OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

 # Where do we stand today ?

-We are still at the beginning of the adventure, our most recent components (ego, song, persona) were implemented in a reusable fashion and would be from the get-go aligned with Overture goals.
+We are still at the beginning of the adventure.
+Our most recent components (ego, song, persona) were implemented in a reusable fashion and would be from the get-go aligned with Overture goals.
 We will progressively iterate, transition and document existing components (such as SCORE, our storage/data transfer solution) into Overture.
 Ensuring all of the components retain a level of cohesion in their implementation and documentation.

 <figure>